da4all/da4all.github.io/_cards/critical-data-studies.md

   In this scholarly essay, the authors identify the relations between data and power and, among other things, briefly describe the framework of Critical Data Studies, its orientations, and principles.

 keywords:
-  - "big data"
+  - "Big Data"
-  - "critical data studies"
+  - "Critical Data Studies"
-  - "data as power"
+  - "Data As Power"

 metadata:
   source: https://journals.sagepub.com/doi/10.1177/2053951716674238
   author: Andrew Iliadis and Federica Russo
   date:
   license: Creative Commons CC-BY
   citation: "Iliadis, Andrew and Federica Russo.
 2016.
-“Critical Data Studies: An Introduction.”
+"Critical Data Studies: An Introduction."
 Big Data & Society, vol. 3, no. 2, 2016.
 (Creative Commons CC-BY)."
   align: right
 ---